ThomDietrich/SenseoWifi/README.md

 ## Features

-After implementing the steps below your Senseo coffee machine will offer the following new features:
+After implementing the steps below your Senseo coffee machine will offer the following new features.
+This is especially useful in combination with a home automation system.

-- Inform about the current state (Standby, Brewing, ...) of the machine via Wifi/MQTT
+- Inform about the current state (Standby, Brewing, ...) of the machine
-- Notify about an empty water tank via Wifi/MQTT
+- Notify about an empty water tank
+- Notify about a filled up coffee cup
 - Remote control the machine via Wifi/MQTT commands
-- Go through a complete brewing cycle automatically (Turn on, brew, turn off) upon Wifi/MQTT command
+- Go through a complete brewing cycle automatically (Turn on, brew, turn off)
-- Audio feedback via a built-in speaker (optional)
+- Audio feedback via a built-in speaker
-- Detect a cup via an optical sensor (optional)
+- Detect a cup via an optical sensor
-- Collect usage statistics, e.g. stored in InfluxDB and vidualized in Grafana
+- Collect usage statistics, e.g. stored in InfluxDB and visualized in Grafana

 ## Hardware Modification